Review the event policy in place for the Spring 2022 semester.

 - If an event is held outdoors and all attendees have an Oxy ID: Masks are not required and food can be served.
 However, masks are required outside for events with more than 50 people.

 - If an event is outdoors and includes non-Oxy visitors: Proof of vaccine is not required.
 Masking is required when social distancing is not possible.
-Food can be served, but no self-serve buffet; appropriate service spacing as well as seating must be in place.

 - The College has also made the decision to temporarily suspend accepting any new external events such as weddings.
 Additionally, we have made the decision to temporarily suspend accepting any new sponsored events such as conferences or other events organized in collaboration with an outside organization.